 Karen Morash is Lead Academic Tutor at Rose Bruford College of Theatre and Performance, and works professionally as a playwright, dramaturg and producer.
 She completed a PhD at Goldsmiths (University of London), focusing on collaborative approaches to playwriting.
 For Head for Heights, she produced Mad Man Sad Woman (The Space), Beasts (Theatre503), plus a number of workshops and readings, directed the rehearsed reading of Three Marias and One Rose (King's College London), and was dramaturg on Karl Marx Year Zero.
 Her work as a playwright includes The Knock (Southwark Playhouse), Playground (The London Theatre), The 9.21 to Shrub Hill (New Diorama Theatre, in collaboration with Waxwing Theatre Company), Sprint/Marathon (Cockpit), and Tangles (Steyning Festival and Cobden Club).
 She is also an award-winning poet.

 Annafrancesca Tonna attended Pollyanna Training School for ten years and completed her degree at Goldsmiths University of London in Theatre and Performing Arts, specialising in production and stage management.
 She joined Head for Heights as Stage Manager on the production of Mad Man, Sad Woman (The Space) and progressed to become our permanent producer when she produced our reading of Benjamin Galemira’s Karl Marx; Year Zero (King’s College London) in January 2018.
 She has also worked for the National Paralympic Day and Liberty Festival (Olympic Park Stratford), The UnGodly Banquet (Safehouse 1), The Sleeper (The Space) and Urinal Residency (LADA), Spider Girls (The Cervantes Theatre), Painecur (Online) and Mistral, G (Online).
-She was the Entertainment Manager for a cabaret venue in Covent Garden and is a freelance video producer.
+She was the Entertainment Manager for a cabaret venue in Covent Garden for two years and is a freelance video producer.